 Vitamin B12, also known as Cobalamin, plays a key role in the formation of red blood cells and the proper functioning of the nervous system.
 It helps the body convert food into energy and it helps to maintain healthy nerve cells and the production of DNA.
 It is also important for maintaining the health of the myelin sheath that surrounds and protect nerve cells.
 It also plays a role in the metabolism of homocysteine, an amino acid that may be associated with an increased risk of heart disease.
 Deficiency in vitamin B12 can cause anemia, neurological problems, and other health issues.

-How to Overcome Vitamin B Deficiency?
+How to Overcome Vitamin B Deficiency in Men?

 There are several ways to overcome vitamin B deficiency, including: